Art Atrium is about exceptional art.

 Prior to launching Art Atrium, Simon’s passion and commitment to art manifested in his appointment as a Director on the Board of the Aboriginal Benefits Foundation.
 Simon is the current Chair on the Board of the Foundation.
 The Foundation is a not-for-profit organisation involved in Indigenous art and culture, seeking to promote and improve the welfare of Aboriginal communities in Australia.

 Simon is a current Director on the Board of VisAsia of Art Gallery of NSW promoting Asian art & culture.
 He has also been involved as a Community Ambassador for the Art Gallery of NSW since 2006.

 Simon has been involved in a broad range of community groups including his role as a Committee member of the Woollahra Council Cultural Committee as well as previously as a Committee member of the Public Art Advisory Committee since its inception in 2008.
 Simon is currently a Committee member of the Contemporary Australian Asian Performance Executive Committee.
 Simon was also a Committee member of Waverley Council Public Art Committee in 2013 and 2014.
 Simon was invited to be a Co-Principal Sponsor of the Paddington Art Prize in 2013 and 2014.
-Simon is also the current President of Haymarket Chamber of Commerce representing businesses and residents of the Haymarket and Chinatown area and a member of the City of Sydney Chinese New Year Festival Advisory Committee.
+Simon is the current President of Haymarket Chamber of Commerce representing businesses and residents of the Haymarket and Chinatown area and a member of the City of Sydney Chinese New Year Festival Advisory Committee.
 Simon is also a current member of the NSW Government Chinese Garden of Friendship Advisory Committee.

 Simon was the recipient of the inaugural NSW Premier’s Multicultural Award for Arts & Culture in 2013.